OBOAcademy/obook/docs/reference/llms.md

 This page contains a collection of resources useful to review for Semantic Engineers (Ontology, KG and Semantic Software Engineers).

-Please suggest your own content here by makeing a PR!
+Please suggest your own content here by making a PR!

 ### Resources